Generalized full matching and extrapolation of the results from a large-scale voter mobilization experiment: An algorithm for generalized full matchings

-The objective function used in traditional full matching is either a weighted mean of within-group distances between treated and control units \citep{Rosenbaum1991} or the sum of such distances \citep{Hansen2004}.
-We will depart from this tradition in two ways.
+The objective function used in conventional full matching is either a weighted mean of within-group distances between treated and control units \citep{Rosenbaum1991} or the sum of such distances \citep{Hansen2004}.
+We will depart from this convention in two ways.
 First, we will focus on the maximum within-group distance, a \emph{bottleneck} objective function.
 The main motivation for this shift is that the bottleneck objective facilitates the computationally efficient algorithm we present below.
-However, while we only prove approximate optimality with respect to the maximum distance, we expect that the algorithm performs well also on the mean distance.
-Apart from computational considerations, minimizing the maximum distance has the advantage of avoiding devastatingly poor matches that might be undetected by, for example, the mean distance.
+However, while we only prove approximate optimality with respect to the maximum distance, the simulation study indicates that the algorithm performs well also with respect to the mean distances.
+Apart from computational considerations, minimizing the maximum distance has the advantage of avoiding devastatingly poor matches that might be undetected by, for example, the mean distance \citep{Rosenbaum2017}.

 The second departure is that we consider all within-group distances, not only those between units assigned to different treatment conditions as in the existing literature.
-In the traditional full matching setting, there is little difference between the two objectives.
-However, with more treatment conditions and larger matched groups, the traditional objective risks ignoring important within-group distances.
-To maintain consistency with the previous literature, we will also investigate the bottleneck objective that only includes within-group distances between units assigned to different conditions.
-We show that when using traditional full matching constraints, our algorithm provides the same optimality guarantees for both aggregation functions.
+In the conventional full matching setting, there is little difference between the two objectives.
+However, with more than two treatment conditions and larger matched groups, the conventional objective risks ignoring important within-group distances.
+To maintain consistency with the current literature, we will also investigate the bottleneck objective that only includes within-group distances between units assigned to different conditions.
 In symbols, the objectives we consider are: